JosephBrendler/joetoo/README.md

 ```
 Note: Some of these categories (e.g. dev-sbc) do not exist in upstream Gentoo profiles, and are only defined in profiles maintained in the joetoo repository

-`myUtilities` is the source/implementation side of joetoo, while this repository provides the Gentoo packaging and integration side.
+`joetoo-upstream` is the source/implementation side of joetoo, while this repository provides the Gentoo packaging and integration side.
 Joe Brendler is the original/primary author of both.

 ## Platform Architecture